12th June 2020:

 Vendors Warn Lay-off

-Furthermore, vendors have warned laying-off at least 20% of their workforce asides not paying salaries to workers for the months of April and May.
-Whereas the automakers are keen on keeping their workforce intact.
+Furthermore, vendors have warned laying-off at least 20% of their workforce asides not paying salaries to workers for April and May.
+In contrast, the automakers are keen on keeping their workforce intact.

 Previously, the automotive industry giants reportedly reached out to the government asking for help so that they can get through this difficult time.